Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Case study and simulation results

-The results presented in Figures \ref{unmet_dd} and \ref{curtailed} clearly illustrate the system-wide impacts of increasing the number of storage operators from one to eight.
-Unmet demand is higher under the Monopoly case, particularly during evening hours in summer when demand exceeds both renewable supply and available discharge capacity.
+The results presented in Figure \ref{fig_unmet-curtail} clearly illustrate the system-wide impacts of increasing the number of storage operators from one to eight.
+Unmet demand (panel~a) is higher under the Monopoly case, particularly during evening hours in summer when demand exceeds both renewable supply and available discharge capacity.
 However, as the number of storage operators increases, unmet demand declines sharply, with the most significant improvements observed when there are four to six storage operators.
-Beyond this, additional storage players bring only marginal reductions, indicating diminishing returns in terms of reliability gains from additional participants.
+Beyond this, adding storage players yields only marginal reductions, indicating diminishing returns in terms of reliability gains from additional market participants.

-Conversely, Figure \ref{curtailed} shows that curtailed production follows the opposite trajectory of unmet demand.
-With fewer operators, curtailment remains low because storage capacity is insufficient to absorb renewable surpluses.
-As the number of operators rises, curtailment increases, particularly during midday hours in summer when solar generation peaks and storage units simultaneously approach their capacity limits.
+Conversely, Figure \ref{fig_unmet-curtail}(b) shows that curtailed production follows the opposite trajectory.
+With fewer operators, curtailment remains low because the actively utilized storage capacity is insufficient to absorb all renewable surpluses.
+As the number of operators rises and withholding decreases, total curtailment actually increases slightly in some scenarios, particularly during midday hours in summer when solar generation peaks and all storage units simultaneously hit their charging capacity limits.
 In winter, the effect on both unmet demand and curtailment remains relatively moderate throughout the day.